afilimonov/udacity-deaprl-navigation-project/README.md

 ### Instructions

-  To train and test the agent, start jupyter notebook, open `Navigation.ipynb` and execute!
-For more information, please check instructions inside the notebook.
+  To train and test the agent, start jupyter notebook, open `Navigation.ipynb` and execute the cells.
+The notebook contains additional inforamation on all steps requried to train and test the agent.

 #### Additional Information